cathydutton/cathydutton.github.io/_drafts/2016-01-13-10-reasons-to-start-using-PostCSS-today.markdown

 <h4 class="heading">Conclusion</h4>

-In summery PostCSS is more performant, less risky and easier to develop / custamise/ extend
+In summery PostCSS is more performant, less risky and easier to develop, customise and extend.